 If you want to safeguard documents like your passport or birth certificate, you can make do with a fireproof bag that will keep its contents under 350°F.

-For those of you wanting a fireproof vessel that you can grab in an emergency, a quality bag should fulfill most of your needs, assuming you can get it out before it exceeds its two-hour exposure limit.
+For those of you wanting a fireproof vessel that you can grab in an emergency, a decent bag should fulfill most of your needs, assuming you can get it out before it exceeds its two-hour exposure limit.

 If, on the other hand, you’ve got valuable books, photographs, and electronic equipment, as well as documents, that you need to protect, a fireproof safe with the bag inside will provide a more reliable solution.